 This batch was my favorite and the most evenly cooked of the three.
 The muffins had nicely rounded tops, a light tender crumb, and golden outsides.

-Because the Breville Smart Oven Pro’s manual recommends the bottom rack placement for baked goods like cakes we made a second batch changing only the rack placement to see if the muffins were any different.
+Because the Breville Smart Oven Pro’s manual suggests the bottom rack placement for baked goods like cakes we made a second batch changing only the rack placement to see if the muffins were any different.

 The muffins baked on the bottom rack had high peaks, harder edges, and were slightly overcooked after just 10 minutes.

 Here’s a look at the muffins side-by-side and a peek at the ones we baked with convection later in the post.